-The Hyperlite Mountain Gear Echo II Ultralight Shelter System is a modular set of shelter components that can be configured in different ways, making it ideal for long distance backpackers, climbers, and adventure racers who need a tough, durable shelter that can withstand a tremendous amount of abuse during a journey.
-The cuben fiber construction of the Echo II is absolutely bomber, but still very lightweight, making it a logical choice if you need a shelter to perform without failure.
+The Hyperlite Mountain Gear Echo II Ultralight Shelter System is a modular set of shelter components that can be configured in different ways, making it ideal for long-distance backpackers, climbers, and adventure racers who need a tough, durable shelter that can withstand a tremendous amount of abuse during a journey.
+The Dyneema fiber construction of the Echo II is absolutely bomber, but still very lightweight, making it a logical choice if you need a shelter to perform without failure.

-What the Echo II lacks in relative comfort and headroom, compared to other ultralight tents, is largely irrelevant to outdoor adventurers, who only need a shelter for sleeping, or sheltering from weather conditions that are so bad that can’t go on.
-Still for its relative headroom limitations, the livability of the Echo II is not that bad if you’re chief concern is good airflow and minimizing internal condensation in hot or humid conditions.
+What the Echo II lacks in relative comfort and headroom, compared to other ultralight tents, is largely irrelevant to outdoor adventurers, who only need a shelter for sleeping, or sheltering from weather conditions that are so bad that they can’t go on.
+Still, for its relative headroom limitations, the livability of the Echo II is not that bad if your chief concern is good airflow and minimizing internal condensation in hot or humid conditions.

-At $675, the Echo II is probably overkill if you just want an ultralight backpacking tent for weekend trips.
-But if you are out to set a FKT and prefer a tarp-based shelter system with optional, modular components which you can choose to leave behind when conditions warrant, the Hyperlite Mountain Gear Echo II is a best of breed ultralight shelter system.
+The Echo II is overkill if you just want an ultralight backpacking tent for weekend trips.
+But if you are out to set an FKT and prefer a tarp-based shelter system with optional, modular components that you can choose to leave behind when conditions warrant, the Hyperlite Mountain Gear Echo II is a best-of-breed ultralight shelter system.

 - Can be pitched in the rain without wetting inner tent